 The Green Café is a monthly interactive presentation for plant scientists, gardeners, environmentalists, and others hosted by Marsh Botanical Gardens.
 Recent themes have included “Bonsai for Everyone” and “Chocolate: Hot or Not.”
 The intent is to foster creativity in plant research, encourage “budding” scientists to consider careers in a plant-based scientific discipline, and to share the value of plant research with the public.

-The Ulysses S. Grant Program is a six-week academic summer program for talented and motivated middle school students from New Haven Public Schools held on the Yale University campus.
+The Ulysses S. Grant Program is a six-week academic summer program for motivated middle school students from New Haven Public Schools held on the Yale University campus.
 Since 1953, U.S. Grant has drawn upon the enthusiasm of Yale undergraduates to deepen students’ current interests and explore completely new ones, while developing their critical thinking and collaborative skills.
 This year the program will run from July 27 to August 5, 2022.

 Established in 1968, the Urban Improvement Corps provides one-on-one mentoring and tutoring to students in the New Haven area.
 Tutoring occurs after school weekly at the Afro-American Cultural Center at Yale.
 The program also provides supplemental classes on the weekends for students interested in creative writing, SAT/ACT practice, computer science, and music composition.

 Urban Resources Initiative (URI) is a university not-for-profit partnership actively engaged in community forestry activities throughout New Haven.
-Its mission is to foster community-based land stewardship, promote environmental education, and advance the practice of urban forestry.
-URI GreenSkills is a local green jobs program that employs high school students and adults though the planting of trees.
-GreenSkills connects youth to their communities, their environment, and each other.
+Its mission is to foster community-based land stewardship, promote environmental education, advance the practice of urban forestry, and provide Yale students with clinical learning opportunities.
+URI is dedicated to community participation in urban ecosystem management.

 WILL POWER! is Yale Repertory Theatre’s annual educational initiative offered in conjunction with one or more of its productions.
-It features specially priced tickets and early school-time matinees for middle and high school student groups.
+It features specially priced tickets and early matinees for middle and high school student groups.
 The program often includes free professional development for educators, study guides for students, and post-performance discussions with members of the company.
 Since the program’s inception in 2003, more than 26,000 students and educators from across Connecticut have participated.

-Now in its tenth year, the Windham Campbell Literary Festival brings the Windham Campbell prizewinners in the fields of drama, nonfiction, fiction, and poetry to Yale’s campus for a week of celebratory events.
-Highlights past festivals have included a panel discussion and writing workshops for students at Cooperative Arts & Humanities High School, film screenings, and a group reading by all the prizewinners.
+Now in its tenth year, the Windham Campbell Literary Festival brings the Windham Campbell prize recipients in the fields of drama, nonfiction, fiction, and poetry to Yale’s campus for a week of celebratory events.
+Highlight events from past festivals have included a panel discussion and writing workshops for students at Cooperative Arts & Humanities High School, film screenings, and a group reading by all the prizewinners.
 All festival events are free and open to the public.